francisdb/vbscript.rs/README.md

 Check the [examples folder](examples/)

+## Rationale

+On October 2023 [Microsoft deprecated VBScript](https://learn.microsoft.com/en-us/windows/whats-new/deprecated-features).
+However, there are still many legacy systems that use it.
+This project aims to provide a lexer, parser and later interpreter for VBScript, so that it can be used in Rust projects.

 ## Projects using vbscript.rs

 https://github.com/francisdb/vbsfmt

 ## Other links

 * The [wine](https://www.winehq.org/) project has a similar lexer/parser/interpreter in C, but it's COM based and not very easy to use as a library: https://gitlab.winehq.org/wine/wine/-/tree/master/dlls/vbscript

 * Vbsedit VBScript help: https://www.vbsedit.com/html/1c457e66-a6b2-4545-b2dd-33a59d8661e8.asp
 * Vbsedit Example vbs files: https://www.vbsedit.com/scripts/default.asp